Common Basketball Injuries (and How to Treat and Prevent Them)

 - Make sure the court is safe.
 Clean up any slippery spots or debris before you start to play.

 - Get any injuries checked out promptly.
 We already told you why!

 Don’t let a foot or ankle injury keep you away from the sport you love any longer than you need to be!
-For the highest quality podiatric sports injury care anywhere in the McPherson, Lindsborg, or Hillsboro areas, contact the Community Foot Clinic of McPherson today.
+For the highest quality podiatric sports injury care anywhere in the McPherson, Herington, or Hillsboro areas, contact the Community Foot Clinic of McPherson today.